 Runner Frequently Asked Questions

-What is RunTogether's advice re running in groups at this time?
+What is RunTogether's advice re running in groups during the coronavirus pandemic?

 Why should I register with RunTogether?